g-abhishek/deidara-pixelbin-react/artifacts/react/README.md

 ## Components

 ### &lt;PixelBinImage /&gt;
 An `img` component to display PixelBin's transformed images.
-You just need to pass the image URL and the comment will handle the polling of lazy transformations internally.
+You just need to pass the image URL or an Object with various URL properties, and the component will handle the polling of lazy transformations internally.
 #### Props
-* `imgUrl` - URL for the transformed image.
+* `url` - URL for the transformed image.
+* `urlObj` - A PixelBin URL object with various properties like:
+    * `cloudName`: Your PixelBin cloudname.
+Required.
+    * `zone`: A 6 character slug of any of your PixelBin zones.
+    * `version`: CDN API version.
+    * `transformations`: Array of transformations to be applied.
+Optional.
+If not provided original will be fetched.
+    * `transformationPattern`: String of transformations to be applied.
+Optional.
+If not provided original will be fetched.
+    * `filePath`: Path to the file on Pixelbin storage.
+Required.
+    * `baseUrl`: Domain of your CDN.
+Defaults to `https://cdn.pixelbin.io/`
 * `onLoad` - A function to be called when the image is loaded.
 Will be invoked with the event object.
 * `onError` - A function to be called when image fetching/loading fails.
 Will be invoked with the error object if image fetch fails, or else will be invoked with the event object if image loading fails.
 * `onExhausted` - A function to be called, when all polling attempts have been exhausted.
 Will be invoked with the error object of the last attempt.